 Desk monitoring timeline/protocol:

 b.
-The district/site documentation must be received in the OSDE Office of Accountability and Assessments, within twenty (20) “state” working days from the last testing day of the EOI online assessment window.
-Documentation can be submitted in a hardcopy format attached to the Desk Monitoring Form.
+The district/site documentation must be received in the OSDE Office of Assessments, within twenty (20) “state” working days from the last testing day of the EOI online assessment window.
+Documentation may only be submitted in a electronic format.

 The Office of Assessments will provide monitoring results to the District Superintendent and District Test Coordinator.
 A letter sent to the district will inform the district of the monitoring status.
 The status of "compliance” will be given if all requirements have been met and the evidence is complete and valid.
 If any monitored area is found deficient with additional monitoring or documentation being required, a “noncompliant” status will be indicated.